bojosos/mapreduce/README.md

 Final project for the Parallel Programming course at FMI.

+## Instructions
+After downloading run premake\premake5.exe vs2022.
+Then build the Sandbox project.
+It will generate a .dll file that can be used as input for CLI.
+Run the CLI project with -d [path to dll] [files]

 There are 3 projects:
 - CLI - command line tool for running map-reduce operations
     - -d [dllPath] specify dll